-The New World of Tech: Cybercrime and Cybersecurity in the UAE i.lassoued@tamimi.com - Dubai International Financial Centre a.fawcett@tamimi.com - Abu Dhabi
+The New World of Tech: Cybercrime and Cybersecurity in the UAE

-Ibtissem Lassoued - Partner, Co-Head of White Collar Crime & Investigations - White Collar Crime & Investigations / Family Business characteristics of technological development that the rate of digitalisation and technological adoption far outstrip the level of awareness and knowledge of how to defend against new threats.
+Ibtissem Lassoued Partner, Head of Advisory Financial Crime i.lassoued@tamimi.com

+It is one of the integral characteristics of technological development that the rate of digitalisation and technological adoption far outstrip the level of awareness and knowledge of how to defend against new threats.
 The ravenous appetite of businesses and individuals to capitalise on the opportunities and advanced capacities offered by new technology have undoubtedly yielded positive developments, but can come with a heavy price if companies leave themselves vulnerable to cyber-attacks.
 Naturally, although cybersecurity for businesses is maintained at an individualised level, there is an important role for the authorities to play in devising a flexible legislative framework that is capable of keeping pace with innovative technological development whilst also shielding against opportunism in criminal enterprise.